Top Hosts Reports

 This option expresses the value of the metric in percent.
 There are metrics with percentage values (e.g. CPU usage) for which this option is the most appropriate.

-WOCU allows you to set two metrics in one report.
-To the right of the Unit field there is a button with a plus sign (+).
-Pressing it will bring up a new row of parameters to be configured.
-In case you want to delete one of them, just click on the button with the cross (x) and the set of fields will disappear.
+WOCU-Monitoring allows you to set two metrics in a single report using the Add Metric button.
+Clicking it will open a new row of parameters that you need to configure.
+If you want to delete one of them, just click the button with the cross (x) and the set of fields will disappear.

 Host Groups

-This configuration parameter allows filtering the data collected and reflected in the report, showing only those related to the Host Groups existing in WOCU.
+This configuration parameter allows filtering of the data collected and reflected in the report, showing only those datarelating to the Host Group existing in WOCU-Monitoring.

 To select and filter the results of the report by a specific Host Group, simply choose the name of the group from the Host Group drop-down menu.
 All the groups registered within the realm will be displayed.